Humza277/AWSCloudPractitioner/ReadMe.md

 Places the reports into S3 Bucket -> Use Athena to turn the report into a queryable database -> Use Quick Sight to visualize your billing data as graphs

+# Organizations and Accounts

+Organizations -> allow you to centrally manage billing, control access, compliance, security, and share resources across your AWS accounts

+Root Account User -> Is a single-sign in identity that has complete access to all AWS services and resources in an account -> Each account has a Root Account User

+Organization Units -> are a group of AWS accounts within an organization which can also contain other organizational units -> creating a hierarchy

+Service Control Policies -> give central control over the allowed permissions for all accounts in your organization, helping to ensure your account stay within your organizations guidelines

+# Networking

+Region - The geographical location of your network

+AZ - the datacenter of your AWS resources

+VPC - a logically isolated section of the AWS CLoud where you can launch AWS resources

+Internet Gateway - Enable access to the internet

+Route Table - determines where network traffic from your subnets are directed

+NACLs - Acts as a firewall at the subnet level

+Security groups - Act as a firewall at the instance level

+Subnets - a logical partition og an IP network into multiple, smaller network segments

+# Database Services

+DynamoDB - NoSQL - key/value database -> Cassandra

+DocumentDB - NoSQL -Document database that is MongoDB compatible -> MongoDB

+RDS - Relational Database Service that supports multiple engines -> MySQL, Postgres, Maria DB, Oracle, Microsoft SQL Server, Aurora
+    Aurora - MySQL (5x faster) and PSQL (3x faster) database -> fully managed
+    Aurora Serverless -only runs when you need it, like AWS Lambda

+Neptune - Managed Graph Database

+Redshift - Columner database, petabyte warehouse

+ElastiCache - Redis or Memcached database

+#Provisioning

+Provisioning - the allocation/creation of resources and services to a customer

+Elastic Beanstalk - service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go and Docker

+OpsWorks - configuration management service that provides managed instances of Chef and Puppet

+CloudFormation - infrastructure as code, JSON or YAML

+AWS QuickStart - premade packages that can launch and configure your AWS compute, network , storage and other services required to deploy a workload on AWS

+AWS MarketPlace - a digital catalogue of thousands of software listings from independent software vendors you can use to find, buy, test and deploy software

+# Computing Services

+EC2 - Elastic Compute Cloud - highly configurable server

+ECS - Elastic Container Service - Docker as a Service - Highly scalable - high-performance container orchestration service that supports Docker containers - have to pay for EC2 instances

+Fargate - Microservice where you don't think about the infrastructure - pay per task

+EKS - Kubernetes as a Service - easy to deploy, manage and scale containerized applications using Kubernetes

+Lambda - serverless functions - run code without provisioning or managing servers - You pay only for the compute time you consume

+Elastic Beanstalk - Orchestrates various AWS services - EC2, S3, Simple Notification Service, CloudWatch, Autoscaling, ELBs

+AWS Batch - Plans, schedules and executes your batch computing workloads across the full range of AWS compute services and features like EC2 and Spot Instances

+# Storage Services

+S3 - Simple Storage Service - Object storage

+S3 Glacier - low cost storage - archiving and long-term backup

+Storage Gateway - hybrid cloud storage with local caching - File Gateway - Volume Gateway - Tape Gateway

+EBS - Elastic Block Storage - Hard drive in the cloud you attach to EC2 instances

+EFS - Elastic File Storage - file storage mountable to multiple EC2 instances at the same time

+Snowball - Physically migrate lots of data via a computer suitcase - 50, 80 TBs of space

+Snowball Edge - 100TB version

+Snow mobile - shipping container, pulled by a semi-trailer truck - 100PB

+# Business Centric Services

+Amazon Connect - Call Center - Cloud-based call center service you can setup in just a few clicks - based on the same proven system used by the Amazon customer service teams

+WorkSpaces - Virtual Remote Desktop - Secure managed service for provisioning either Windows or Linux desktops in just a few minutes which quickly scales up to thousands of desktops

+WorkDocs - A content creation and collaboration service - easily create, edit and share content saved centrally in AWS - AWS version of Sharepoint

+Chime - AWS Platform for online meetings, video conferencing and business calling which elastically scales to meet your capacity needs

+WorkMail - Managed business email, contacts and calender service with support for existing desktop and mobile email client applications (IMAP)

+Pinpoint - Marketing campaign management system you can use for sending targeted email, SMS, push notifications, and voice messages

+SES - Simple Email Service - Cloud-based email sending service designed for marketers and application developers to send marketing, notification, and emails

+Quicksight - A business Intelligence (BI) service - Connect multiple datasources and quickly visualise data in the form of graphs with little to no programming knowledge

+# Enterprise Integration

+GOING HYBRID

+Direct Connect dedicated Gigabit network connection from your premise to AWS - Imagine having a direct fibre optic cable running straight to AWS

+VPN - establish a secure connection to your AWS network

+    Site to site VPN - Connecting your on-premise to your AWS network Client VPN - Connecting a Client to your AWS network

+Storage Gateway - A hybrid storage service that enables your on-premises applications to use AWS cloud storage - You can use this for backup and archiving, disaster recovery, cloud data processing, storage tiering and migration

+Active Directory - The AWS Directory Service for Microsoft Active Directory also known as AWS Managed Mircosoft AD - enables your directory-aware workloads and AWS resources to use managed Active Directory in the AWS Cloud

+# Logging Services

+CloudTrail - logs all API calls - between AWS services

+    Who created the bucket - Detect developer misconfigurations Who spun up that expensive EC2 instance - Detect malicious actors Who launched this SageMaker Notebook - Automate responses

+CloudWatch - is a collection of multiple services

+CloudWatch logs - Performance data about AWS Service - Application Logs (Nginx) - Lambda Logs

+CloudWatch Metrics - Represents a time-ordered set of data points - A variable to monitor

+CloudWatch Events - Trigger an event based on condition - every hour take snapshot of server

+CloudWatch Alarms - triggers notifications based on metrics

+CloudWatch Dashboard - create visualization based on metrics

+# Shared Responsibility Model

+Customers are responsible for security in the Cloud

+AWS is responsible for security of the cloud

+# AWS Compliance Programs

+A set of internal policies and procedures of a company to comply with laws, rules and regulations or to uphold business reputation

+# AWS Artifact

+No cost, self-service portal for on-demand access to AWS compliance reports On-demand access to AWS security and compliance reports and select online agreements These checks are based on global compliance frameworks

+# Amazon Inspector

+Hardening - The act of eliminating as many security risks as possible

+AWS Inspector runs a security benchmark against specific EC2 Instances - You can run a variety of security benchmarks

+Can perform both Network and Host Assessments

+    Install the AWS agent on your EC2 Instances
+    Run an assessment for your assessment target Review your findings and remediate security issues

+# AWS WAF

+AWS Web Application Firewall protect your web applications from common web exploits

+Write your own rules to Allow or Deny traffic based on the contents of an HTTP requests

+Use a ruleset from a trusted AWS Security Partner in the AWS WAF Rules Marketplace

+WAF can be attached to either CloudFronts or an Application Load Balancer

+Protect web applications from attacks covered in the OWASP Top 10 - most dangerous attacks:

+Injection - Broken Authentication - Sensitive data exposure - XML External Entities - Broken Access control Security misconfigurations - Cross site scripting - Insecure deserialization - Using components with known vulnerabilities - insufficient logging and monitoring

+# AWS Shield

+AWS Shield is managed DDos protection service that safeguards applications running on AWS

+DDoS - A malicious attempt to disrupt normal traffic by flooding a website a larger amount of fake traffic

+All AWS customers benefit from the automatic protections of AWS Shield Standard, at no additional charge

+When you route your traffic through Route53 or CloudFront you are using AWS Shield Standard

+Protects you against Layer 3, 4 and 7 attacks - 7 application - 4 Transport - 3 Network

+Shield Standard - Free
+For protection against most common DDoS attacks, and access to tools and best practices to build a DDoS resilient architecture
+Automatically available on all AWS services

+Shield Advanced - $3000 a year
+For additional protection against larger and more sophisticated attacks, visibility into attacks and 24x7 access to DDoS experts for complex cases

+Available on
+Route 53 - CloudFront - Elastic Load Balancing - AWS Global Accelerator - Elastic IP

+# Penetration Testing